 Running --export-output to export the disaggregation results will produce individual files for each site.
 In presence of a nontrivial logic tree the user can specify the realization on which to perform the disaggregation by setting the rlz_index parameter in the job.ini file.
-If not specified, for each site the engine will determine the realization closest to the mean hazard curve and will use that realization to perform the disaggregation.
+If not specified, the engine will compute the mean disaggregation across all realizations.
+NB: before version 3.17 the default algorithm used was different: only the realization closest to the mean hazard curve was selected and used perform the disaggregation.
+This was a choice forced by performance limitations that do not apply to recent versions of the disaggregation calculator.